Cubified/script/README.md

      $ make
      $ ./script [script directory]

+`make debug` can be run in place of `make`, which will disable the redirection of command output to `/dev/null` -- this may cause visual artifacts, but also provides useful information when investigating failed scripts.

 `config.h` allows for modification of the header text, with the default ANSI 8-color palette available as macros (visible in `script.c`).

 ### Runlevels/Parallel Execution